alexmorten/mhist/README.md

 # ppp-mhist
 ## simple measurement history logger
 This is a very simple measurement database, that receives measurements (consisting of name, value and optionally a timestamp) through tcp or http.
 If you don't send a timestamp with the measurement, the current time is used (there are rarely reasons to send a different timestamp).
-The latest measurements are stored in memory for fast access and all measurements are also stored on disk for permanent storage.
+Measurements are stored on disk

 For realtime updates you can subscribe to mhist with tcp and for historical access you can retrieve measurements with http.